UMMS-Biocore/dolphin/docs/dolphin-ui/quickstart.rst

 .. _this address: https://www.umassrc.org/hpc/

-Once the HPCC Admins group receives your registration form, they will send an email to your PI requesting the PI’s permission to give you access.
+Once the HPCC Admins group receives your registration form, they will send an email to your PI requesting the PI's permission to give you access.

-After it’s approved you will receive an email from the HPCC Admins group with your HPCC account user name.
+After it's approved you will receive an email from the HPCC Admins group with your HPCC account user name.

 **Joining the Dolphin Group**